This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need an IV to give you medicine or liquids if you cannot swallow.
 Some IV lines can also be used to collect blood samples.

-- CT or MRI scan: Caregivers use these pictures to see blood flow blockage in your brain that may cause a stroke.
+- CT or MRI scan: Healthcare providers use these pictures to see blood flow blockage in your brain that may cause a stroke.
 The pictures can also show bleeding or damage if you already had a stroke.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.